-I grabbed this ink bottle from the Kaut-Bullinger shop in Munich, which is worth of a small digression here.
+I bought this ink bottle from the Kaut-Bullinger shop in Munich, a shop that is worthy of a small digression here.
 Although it is a 5-storey office supplies store, it has an excellent selection of Schreibkultur pens and pencils.
 A wonderful lady on the ground floor, who seems to be the manager, was kind and patient enough to show me a writing sample of virtually all the inks that exist in the shop.
 The shop is in the very heart of the Altstadt, just around the corner from the Rathaus.

 Montblanc is a luxury brand.
 A luxury item possesses many characteristics, of which high quality and high price are only a couple.
 For a Montblanc piece, and somehow surprisingly, this ink is by no means expensive.
 Nevertheless, if an Edelstein 50ml bottle trades for 12 euros, this 30ml will relieve you of the weight of 15 euros.
 I don’t find this to be overly excessive, but still, it is a special ink.

 On the substantive side, I am afraid that I cannot say much.
 I am in no way an ink-ologist.
 You will not find any technical details about tones, pigments, or after-tones in this bulletin.
 I am only going to write some words on my impression of the item from the perspective of a final user.
 I have no knowledge of the alchemy of ink, which of course is somehow necessary to master the internals of a product.
 The only alchemy I will be commenting on is the impression, from a psychoanalytic side.